michael-cowled/MAPS---Metabolite-Annotation-Propagation-and-Synthesis/README.md

 ---

-## Step 3: Directory Structure
+## Step 3: Directory Structure and General Set-Up

-To run the MAPS script successfully, organize your results into the following folder structure exactly as shown.
+1. To run the MAPS script successfully, organize your results into the following folder structure exactly as shown.

 > **Note:** Folder and file names are **case-sensitive**.
 'Processed_Data_Folder' can be renamed to whatever dataset identifier is relevant.